a0n/Blop/README.md

 The Global SS variable is available on client and server. you can access it from the socketstream console AND from the console of your Browser

-On the Socketstream Console you can Play with the DJ Backbone Model by requiring it
+On the Socketstream Console you can Play with the DJ Backbone Model by requiring it.
+This model, by now, is only testet on the server side.